Syomus/ProceduralToolkit/README.md

 ![](http://syomus.com/ProceduralToolkit/screenshot-sdf.png)

 A collection of shaders showing how you can utilise functions from the shader library.
-* StarPolygon: A simple shader that draws a star polygon and shows a difference beween "normal" and "cheap" functions.
+* StarPolygon: A simple shader that draws a star polygon and shows a difference between "normal" and "cheap" functions.
 * Shapes: A demonstration of some of the available shapes.
 * DistanceOperations: A square and a circle combined with different functions.
 * Easing: All easing functions in one shader showing the ease curve and the easig motion.